 php artisan serve

-Wrapping up
+Wrapping up!

 APIs power many of today's most popular websites and services, from social networks to financial apps.
 In this blog, you were introduced to REST API in Laravel.
-We hope this laid a foundation to your understanding of what is REST API and how it works.
+We hope this laid a foundation for your understanding of what is REST API and how it works.

 If you are looking for web development services, you need not look further.
 At webdew, you will be able to find a proactive team of skilled web designers and developers to design and build your business website.
 Contact us to know more.